-RNP14: EXTERNAL MATERIALS
+RNP13: EXTERNAL MATERIALS

-7.065 The predominant visible material on properties in Ropley is brickwork, sometimes relieved by flint and/or brick bandings and panels.
+7.056 The predominant visible material on properties in Ropley is brickwork, sometimes relieved by flint and/or brick bandings and panels.
 In addition, the upper floors of some dwellings have been clad in tile-hanging, either plain or with patterns of decorative tiles worked into the design.
 Some houses have been built in knapped flint work with brick quoins, sills and lintels, and these properties have made a valuable contribution to the rural setting.
 Timber cladding has been successfully used on properties in the Parish and this form of treatment has blended in well with the rural environment.

-7.066 Slate or plain clay tiles will best help new dwellings to blend with the existing buildings.
+7.057 Slate or plain clay tiles will best help new dwellings to blend with the existing buildings.
 A number of properties in Ropley have thatch roofs.
 The patterning of different coloured roof tiles on one building should also be avoided, as this treatment is alien to the Parish.

-7.067 Where a new dwelling is proposed in close proximity to thatched buildings, consideration should be given to using thatch for the new roof, especially within a Conservation Area.
+7.058 Where a new dwelling is proposed in close proximity to thatched buildings, consideration should be given to using thatch for the new roof, especially within a Conservation Area.
 This can be traditional or aesthetic thatch.
 Where the development comprises more than one property, a mix of roofing materials can give the best aesthetic outcome.

-7.068 In recent times, large scale interlocking concrete tiles have been used on some new buildings but these are not in keeping or in scale with the traditional roofing materials, so their use is strongly discouraged.
+7.059 In recent times, large scale interlocking concrete tiles have been used on some new buildings but these are not in keeping or in scale with the traditional roofing materials, so their use is strongly discouraged.
 They also discolour over time.

-External materials on new buildings must be in keeping with those used on adjacent buildings.
+External materials on new buildings should be in keeping with those used on adjacent buildings.

-Modern equivalent materials which give the same visual appearance as traditional materials will be allowed.
+Other than in conservation areas and on listed buildings the use of modern equivalent materials which give the same visual appearance as traditional materials will be supported.

-In Conservation Areas, the design and materials used must not be detrimental to the character and appearance of the Listed Building and should preserve or enhance the Conservation Area.
+In Conservation Areas, the design and materials used must not be detrimental to its character and appearance and should preserve or enhance the Conservation Area.